ashfaque-solangi/order-flow-prototype/README.md

         *   Original Dates: `startDate` to `endDate`
         *   New Dates: `newStartDate` to `newEndDate`
     *   **Quantity to Move**:
         *   An `Input` field pre-filled with the assignment's total quantity.
 The user can edit this to perform a partial move (split).
-The input has a `max` attribute set to the original quantity.
+The input **must** have a `max` attribute set to the original quantity.
     *   **Capacity Visualization**:
         *   A `CapacityBar` showing the capacity utilization on the `targetLine` for the new date range, including the quantity being moved.
+This provides immediate feedback on the validity of the move.
     *   **Footer**: "Cancel" and "Confirm Move" buttons.

 *   **Functional Scenarios**: